A universal vision transformer for fast calorimeter simulations: Evaluation metrics

 \subsubsection{Generation time.}

 In a fast detector simulation setting, the optimal working point for a generative surrogate also depends on the generation speed of the neural network.
+Since this metric depends on the architecture itself but also on the size of the detector, i.e. the number of generated patches, it is important to measure it for each dataset.
 We measure the generation time both on CPU and GPU.
 On GPU, we assume that it is possible to parallelize the event generation and use a reference batch size of 100.
 The timing includes overheads from the initialization of the CUDA kernels and the time required to move each batch from GPU back to CPU.
 For all the tests, we use a single NVIDIA A100 GPU.
 Even though differentiable emulators greatly benefit from GPU parallelism, we report the CPU generation time as well.
 The CPU used is an AMD EPYC Zen 3 Milan, from which we allocate a single core and thread.